 We must open Remote Desktop, and

-with Same IP address we noted before.
+connect to dataProcStage1 with Same IP address we noted before.
 When we

-are using PowerShell locally, we must run this command, also replace publicIpAddress
+are using PowerShell locally, we must run this command, also replace publicIpAddress with the VM's IP address.

 PowerShellCopy